 Some systems have been known to set BIOS as the first boot device and this often triggers a “we couldn’t create a new partition” to message.
-To fix it, set your flash drive as the first boot device then reconnect the drive and restart system again.
-As the system is booting, press (F12, F11 and F10) to select flash drive as boot device.
+To fix it, set your flash drive as the first boot device then reconnect the drive and restart the system again.
+As the system is booting, press (F12, F11, and F10) to select the flash drive as a boot device.

-If Boot menu is not enabled on your device go to BIOS to change it manually.
+If the Boot menu is not enabled on your device go to BIOS to change it manually.